RestorationsSOS.com - Fire and Water Damage Restoration

 Dealing with Ice Dams

-Dealing with ice dams requires standing on the roof during winter is extremely dangerous.
+Dealing with ice dams may require standing on the roof during winter, which is extremely dangerous.
 It is important to hire professionals to perform this job.

 Immediate Action